awsdocs/amazon-cloudwatch-user-guide/doc_source/graph_a_metric.md

 1. \(Optional\) As you choose metrics to graph, specify a dynamic label to appear on the graph legend for each metric\.
 Dynamic labels display a statistic about the metric, and automatically update when the dashboard or graph is refreshed\.
 To add a dynamic label, choose **Graphed metrics**, **Dynamic labels**\.

    By default, the dynamic values that you add to the label appear at the beginning of the label\.
 You can then choose the **Label** value for the metric to edit the label\.
-For more information, see [Using dynamic labels](graph-dynamic-labels.md)\.
+For more information, see [Use dynamic labels](graph-dynamic-labels.md)\.

 1. To view more information about the metric being graphed, pause the mouse over the legend\.